ak9024/hello-nodejs/README.md

 # hello-nodejs

-Simple node js serve HTML with NodeJS as REST API.
+Simple NodeJS server to serve HTML with NodeJS as REST API.

 ### Pre-requisites